Geoffrey ThünAssociate Dean for Research and Creative Practice

-Thün's research and creative practice ranges in scale from that of the regional territory and the city, to high performance buildings, to full-scale prototype-based work exploring responsive and kinetic envelopes that mediate energy, atmosphere, and social space.
-These operational scales are tied together through a methodology that entails a complex systems approach; one that assembles around each project a multiplicity of actors, forces and contexts and leverages these multivalent and sometimes contradictory agents towards integrated and synthetic design work.
-His academic research has attracted external funding from the U.S. Department of Energy / National Renewable Energy Laboratory (DOE/NREL), National Science Foundation (NSF), U.S. Department of Transportation (DOT), the US Environmental Protection Agency (EPA), the National Research Council of Canada (NRCan), the Social Sciences and Humanities Research Council of Canada (SSHRC), the Ontario Power Authority (OPA), Guardian Industries, Ford Motor Company and Wanxiang Group Corporation.
+Thün also is a founding partner in the research-based practice RVTR.
+Thün's research and creative practice ranges in scale from the regional territory and the city, to high-performance buildings, to full-scale prototype-based work exploring responsive and kinetic envelopes that mediate energy, atmosphere, and social space.
+These operational scales are tied together through a methodology that entails a complex systems approach; one that assembles around each project a multiplicity of actors, forces, and contexts and leverages these multivalent and sometimes contradictory agents toward integrated and synthetic design work.
+His academic research has attracted external funding from the U.S. Department of Energy’s National Renewable Energy Laboratory, National Science Foundation, U.S. Department of Transportation, U.S. Environmental Protection Agency, the National Research Council of Canada, the Social Sciences and Humanities Research Council of Canada, the Ontario Power Authority, Guardian Industries, and Ford Motor Company.

-In 2016, RVTR collaborated with Pierre Belanger on EXTRACTION, representing Canada at the Venice Biennale.
-RVTR’s Infra Eco Logi Urbanism, a major solo traveling exhibition was exhibited at the Centre de Design de l'UQAM, Montreal (2013), Paul Crocker Gallery, Ryerson University, Toronto (2014), Paul Rudolph Hall Gallery, Yale University New Haven CT (2014), LRA Gallery, University of Michigan, Ann Arbor, MI (2015), and the Ewing Gallery, University of Tennessee, Knoxville, TN (2015).
-A monograph of the project, Infra Eco Logi Urbanism: A Project for the Great Lakes Region, was published by Park Books, Zurich in 2015.
+In 2016, RVTR collaborated with Pierre Belanger on “EXTRACTION,” representing Canada at the Venice Biennale.
+RVTR’s “Infra Eco Logi Urbanism,” a major solo traveling exhibition, was exhibited at the Centre de Design de l'UQAM in Montreal, Paul Crocker Gallery, Ryerson University in Toronto, Paul Rudolph Hall Gallery, Yale University, LRA Gallery, University of Michigan, and the University of Tennessee at Knoxville’s Ewing Gallery.
+A monograph of the project, Infra Eco Logi Urbanism: A Project for the Great Lakes Region (Park Books) was published in 2015.